 h) the spatial granularity size of cell in the "spatialGranSizeCell" attribute if the "UeMobilityExt2_eNA" feature is supported;

 i) the temporal granularity size in the "temporalGranSize" attribute if the "UeMobilityExt2_eNA" feature is supported; and/or

+j) the last known UE location information in the "lastUeLocs" attribute if the "UeMobilityExt3" feature is supported.

 NOTE 6: For LADN service, the consumer (e.g. SMF) provides the LADN DNN to refer the LADN service area as the AOI.